-Sulfates are very water soluble and loosely bonded together causing them

-    to break down in the rumen.
-This can result in antimicrobial activity to

-    occur in the rumen with some trace minerals, impacting forage

-    digestibility, energy production, body condition scores, performance and
+Sulfates are very water soluble and loosely bonded together causing them to break down in the rumen.
+This can result in antimicrobial activity in the rumen with some trace minerals, impacting forage digestibility, energy production, body condition scores, performance, and more.

-    more.

-    Oxides are generally lower in bioavailability in the animal because the

-    bonds are incredibly strong and hard for the animal to break down.
-This

-    is especially true in the case of copper.
-However, zinc and manganese

-    have fair bioavailability in this form.
+Oxides are generally lower in bioavailability in the animal because the bonds are incredibly strong and hard for the animal to break down.
+This is especially true in the case of copper.
+However, zinc and manganese have fair bioavailability in this form.

 Organics are bonded to amino acids, peptides and proteins or any other organic or carbon-containing compound and don’t typically separate in a liquid medium.
 This provides a better bypass of the rumen and better absorption later in the digestive tract.
 While not technically always true, these forms are often commonly referred to as chelates.